ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Results

 In Table \ref{tbl:mainRes}, we compare ASiT to the supervised and self-supervised state-of-the-art approaches in audio event classification.
-For fair comparison, we pretrained ASiT only on the AudioSet-2M dataset.
-As shown in Table \ref{tbl:mainRes}, pretrained ASiT obtains mAP of $35.2$ on AudioSet-20K, which is significantly outperforming supervised learning with an improvement of +6.6 mAP and the state-of-the-art with an improvement of +2.9 mAP.
+For a fair comparison, we pretrained ASiT only on the AudioSet-2M dataset.
+As shown in Table \ref{tbl:mainRes}, pretrained ASiT obtains an impressive mAP of $48.0$ and $38.6$ on AudioSet-2M and AudioSet-20K, which is significantly outperforming supervised learning with an improvement of +0.9 and +8.8 mAP and the state-of-the-art with an improvement of +1.3 and +1.6 mAP.